jessmear/highscoreapp/README.md

   - This would add a more of a sense of fun and also add interest to the leaderboard
   - The leaderboard is displaying the average data
   - Work remaining: implementation of the sort and a button or UI element

+- Add colors to the numbers in the points list to reflect how high or low they are

+- Add some css animation and more elaborate displays to add fun and engagement

+- Add a rapidly shifting number (spinner?) so the ucer can try to click on a higher number intentionally, instead of getting a random number

 ### Testing